MarkAlexI/blockSiteExtension/README.md

 ## Installation

-The `main` branch of this repository contains a ready-to-use package for installation in Google Chrome (Developer Mode) — simply click the "<> Code" button to download the package.
+The `main` branch of this repository contains a ready-to-use package for installation in Google Chrome (Developer Mode) — simply click the "<> Code" button then click "Download ZIP" to download the package.
 No build or additional steps are required.

 The `firefoxversion` branch contains a package tailored for Mozilla Firefox.